BanaanKiamanesh/Flocking/README.md

 # Flocking (Olfati-Saber + Boids)

-MATLAB implementation of flocking for multi-agent systems, including Olfati-Saber’s algorithms and Boids Flocking.
+MATLAB implementation of flocking for multi-agent systems, including all of Olfati-Saber’s algorithms (1-3) and Boids Flocking.
-Implements the Famous Olfati Algorithms and Classic Boids (via the external [MVector library](https://github.com/BanaanKiamanesh/MVector)).

 **Dependencies:**